CSPS-EFPC-DAAN/Design/README.md

 ## Online Tools & Platforms

 Throughout your Premium experience, you will access:
 - **Slack**, for chatting with your design cohort and fellow Premium learners.
-You will soon receive an invitation to the Digital Academy Slack channels.
 - **GitHub**, for course content, modules and scripts.
-[Create a GitHub account](https://github.com/) and get acquainted with [the Digital Academy Premium Design repository](https://github.com/CSPS-EFPC-DAAN/design-learners).
+[Create a GitHub account here](https://github.com/).

+**NOTE**: You will recieve a few emails on the week of February 17th with access to Slack and GitHub along with support videos to get you started.

 - **Google Forms**, for [attendance](https://drive.google.com/open?id=12z7dMCZwEJWcG11uFD-4nsZqQpLGy9SY-XJ2OeRQ2ps) and [learning evaluations](https://drive.google.com/open?id=1iNUvyWef2afdbOmUuDx8tsqTKK2MKcqxrqlad798KsA) to be completed every class.

 ## Logistics